-This application for common land consent seeks approval for the temporary installation of fencing and structures associated with the operation of twelve temporary entertainment, leisure and recreational sporting events at Clapham Common over the course of 122 days in total in 2023 and early January 2024.
+This application for common land consent seeks approval for the temporary installation of fencing and structures associated with the operation of 16 temporary entertainment, leisure and recreational sporting events at Clapham Common over the course of 237 days in 2024 and early January 2025.

-The proposed temporary events are deliberately spread out across a number of different areas or 'event sites' on the common and tend to be spaced out in terms of their programme across the year.
-This is shown on the enclosed document 'Clapham Common Event Sites Programme - 2023 Events'.
+The proposed temporary events are deliberately spread out across a number of different areas of the common and tend to be spaced out in terms of programming across the year.